phetsims/phet-info/doc/phet-software-design-patterns.md

   // ...
 }

-// incorrect, definition of PhetioObjectOptions.tandem is duplicated type SelfOptions = {
+// incorrect, SelfOptions should not duplicate the definition of PhetioObjectOptions.tandem. type SelfOptions = {
   tandem: Tandem;
   // ...
 };
 type MyClassOptions = SelfOptions;

-// correct, definition of tandem is picked from PhetioObjectOptions, where it is defined type SelfOptions = { ... };
+// correct, MyClassOptions gets the definition of tandem from PhetioObjectOptions, which is where tandem is defined. type SelfOptions = { ... };
 type MyClassOptions = SelfOptions & PickRequired<PhetioObjectOptions, 'tandem'>;
 ```